-- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others

-- Understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for modern life in Britain - Knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain - Willingness to participate in and respond to artistic, musical, sporting and cultural opportunities - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
+- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others - Understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for modern life in Britain - Knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain - Willingness to participate in and respond to artistic, musical, sporting and cultural opportunities - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
 At Darlinghurst, we wish to offer a curriculum that enables children (no matter what stage or background) to develop knowledge and skills to succeed in a complex world, cultivating a sense of humanity and belonging.
 Holistic success is central to our design, to increase effectiveness and improving educational excellence and life chances.
 SMSC and British Values are embedded within all our lessons and activities in school.
 We value and celebrate the diversity of all our pupils and the communities that we belong to.

-Difference

-Our children learn to be active citizens by ensuring their voices are heard and by bringing our school into the future through their social, moral and cultural development.
+Difference Our children learn to be active citizens by ensuring their voices are heard and by bringing our school into the future through their social, moral and cultural development.
 They also use British Values as a basis to encourage skills of participation in a democracy.
 They develop the skills such as how to work with others, communicating their ideas and thinking critically.
 They gain the knowledge of what values are important to our culture and community, as well as a knowledge and respect of other cultures and religions.
 Our children are equipped to show a high level of empathy and emotional intelligence through these knowledge and skills so that they are well prepared for everyday life and a future outside of school.
 In a sense, we focus on the whole child so that they can be successful in what they do and contribute effectively.

-'Achieving Excellence Together'

-Reflections and Celebrations
+We have been able to have different visitors virtually.
+Year 2 were visited by guide dog Usher and his owner Mick, to learn about how they help people with visual impairments.
+Year 4 enjoyed a visit from a dental hygienist which helped them understand how best to look after their teeth for their Science lessons.
+Year 6 were riveted by Mr Bermon who explained the Jewish festival of Passover to them.
+'Achieving Excellence Together' SMSC and British Values Reflections Autumn 2022

-We celebrate religious festivals such as Diwali, Christingle and Christmas.
-In Key Stage 1, children create Christingles and Christmas decorations to commemorate this Christian festival.
-We also visit different places of worship.
-For example, Year 3 visit a local church.
+We celebrated religious festivals such as Diwali, Christingle and Christmas.
+In Key Stage 1, children created Christingles and Christmas decorations to commemorate this Christian festival.
+Year 3 enjoyed a visit to the local church, St Michael and All Angels.
 As part of our RSHE curriculum, we started the year by setting class rules and thinking about our roles and responsibilities.
+To commemorate Harvest Festival, we collected food and basic toiletry items for homeless charity, St Vincent's Southend and enjoyed a visit from Mr Cauchi who is the Southend Branch Director.
+We also focused on mental health and wellbeing by raising money through Hello Yellow day.